freedomofpress/securedrop-workstation/README.md

 ### Staging Environment

-The staging environment is intended to provide an experience closer to a production environment.
-For example, it will alter power management settings on your laptop to prevent suspending it to disk, and make other changes that may not be desired during day-to-day development in Qubes.
+The staging environment differs from a production envionment in that it builds a local RPM, installs it in dom0, uses the dom0 package repository configuration for future updates of the RPM package from the https://yum-test.securedrop.org repository, and makes it so that you receive the latest nightlies of the workstation components, such as the SecureDrop Client.

 #### Update `dom0`, `fedora-33`, `whonix-gw-15` and `whonix-ws-15` templates